Risk assessment requirements for radioactive therapeutic implants and/or injections and/or oral administration

 If any of the radioisotopes has been administered within the time frame specified, the following process is to occur.

-- The medical practitioner completing form 7 must contact the radiation safety officer at the treating institution and obtain a written radiation safety certificate which specifies any conditions on the cremation or handling of ashes.
+- The medical practitioner completing form 7 must contact the radiation safety officer at the treating institution and obtain a written radiation safety information or instruction which specifies any conditions on the cremation or handling of ashes.

 » Contact details of treating institutions

-- The written radiation safety certificate must be attached to the form 7 and provided to the medical referee, to inform the decision on cremation.
+- The written radiation safety information or instruction must be attached to the form 7 and provided to the medical referee, to inform the decision on cremation.

-- The medical referee must provide the written radiation safety certificate to the funeral director with the permit to cremate, should this be issued.
+- The medical referee must provide the written radiation safety information or instruction to the funeral director with the permit to cremate, should this be issued.

-- The funeral director must provide the written radiation safety certificate, along with the permit to cremate, to the crematorium.
+- The funeral director must provide the written radiation safety information or instruction, along with the permit to cremate, to the crematorium.